-Brittany helps move big, classical industries forward.
+Brittany is Senior Director, Marketing and Business Development at JDI.
+She helps move big, classical industries forward.
 Her work spans food systems and agriculture, healthcare and manufacturing.

 Today she is particularly focused on synthetic biology, digital therapeutics, genomics and precision agriculture.
 Representative clients include Clear Labs, Insitome, Bina Technologies (acquired by Roche), Farmobile, Ozlo (acquired by Facebook) and Vida Health.

 The key to communicating scientific concepts to large groups of people is discerning the basic building blocks of any given breakthrough.
 There’s almost always an old technology behind each new one.

 As such, Brittany is at her best when marketing science from the inside out, starting with a solid understanding of a technology’s fundamentals.
 She has an uncanny ability to convey esoteric concepts to a mass market.

 A born communicator, Brittany has parlayed a traditional strength in media relations into a broad base of experience across the marketing spectrum.
 Her current specialties include: messaging and positioning, lead generation targeting scientific audiences, thought leadership and content marketing.